 Page at End of Main Text

-•Bibliography: References should be formatted according to most current APA style; references should start on a new page, be double-spaced and subsequent lines should have hanging indent of 1.25 cm (0.5 inches).
+•Bibliography: References should be formatted according to most current APA style; references should start on a new page, be double-spaced and subsequent lines should have a hanging indent of 1.25 cm (0.5 inches).

 Huhtamo, E., & Parikka, J. (2011).
 Media Archaeology: Approaches, Applications, and Implications.
 Berkeley, CA & London: University of California Press.